symfony/symfony/UPGRADE-5.3.md

  * Deprecate all classes in the `Core\Encoder\`  sub-namespace, use the `PasswordHasher` component instead
  * Deprecated voters that do not return a valid decision when calling the `vote` method
  * [BC break] Add optional array argument `$badges` to `UserAuthenticatorInterface::authenticateUser()`
+ * Deprecate `AuthenticationManagerInterface`, `AuthenticationProviderManager`, `AnonymousAuthenticationProvider`, `AuthenticationProviderInterface`, `DaoAuthenticationProvider`, `LdapBindAuthenticationProvider`, `PreAuthenticatedAuthenticationProvider`, `RememberMeAuthenticationProvider`, `UserAuthenticationProvider` and `AuthenticationFailureEvent` from security-core, use the new authenticator system instead
+ * Deprecate `AbstractAuthenticationListener`, `AbstractPreAuthenticatedListener`, `AnonymousAuthenticationListener`, `BasicAuthenticationListener`, `RememberMeListener`, `RemoteUserAuthenticationListener`, `UsernamePasswordFormAuthenticationListener`, `UsernamePasswordJsonAuthenticationListener` and `X509AuthenticationListener` from security-http, use the new authenticator system instead
+ * Deprecate the Guard component, use the new authenticator system instead

 SecurityBundle
 --------------